Platelet Estimates

 2. Average the platelet counts obtained

-3. Multiply by 15 X 109/L to obtain estimated platelet count (some laboratories prefer a 20 X 109 multiplier in this step if capillary blood is used)
+3. Multiply by 15 X 109/L to obtain an estimated platelet count (some laboratories prefer a 20 X 109 multiplier in this step if capillary blood is used)